virada-k/retail-sales-behavior-analysis-instacart/README.md

 **Recommendation:** Move away from "one-size-fits-all" marketing (e.g., stop sending random coupons to customers).
 By using this **Targeted Marketing List**, we can deliver **Personalized Coupons** and Minimize Marketing Spend.

+### 2. Cross-Selling & UX Optimization (Basket Insights)
+**Finding:** Market Basket Analysis reveals a strong preference for **One-Stop Shopping**.
+Customers tend to purchase multiple items within the same category or a variety of complementary products (e.g., Chicken, Avocado, and Bananas) in a single transaction.
+This behavior suggests that buyers prioritize **order consolidation** to reduce shipping costs and maximize time efficiency.

+**Recommendation:** Implement **Digital Shelving Strategies** by intelligently grouping frequently co-purchased items within the app interface to reduce "search friction."
+Additionally, **Bundle Promotions** should be based on Association Rules to increase Average Order Value (AOV) by catering to the customer's desire for a seamless, all-in-one shopping experience.

 <br>